Anzar Ahmad Khuroo

 Introduction

 A botanist with interest in Plant Taxonomy & Ecology.
-Research work at my BIOTA (BIOdiversity & TAxonomy) Lab, University of Kashmir focuses on documentation, conservation & sustainable use of biodiversity in Kashmir Himalaya.
+Research work at our BIOTA (BIOdiversity & TAxonomy) Lab, University of Kashmir focuses on documentation, conservation & sustainable use of biodiversity in Kashmir Himalaya.
 My personal hobbies are travelling and hiking to high Himalayan mountains to photograph the fascinating flowers & lush-green landscapes.
-I have lately developed a deep flair for 'Botanical Psychology', which I define as portraying human behaviour through botanical lens..
+I have lately developed a deep flair for 'Botanical Psychology', which I define as portraying human behaviour through botanical lens.

 Additional affiliations